 May is Jewish American Heritage Month.
 Jewish history in Maine dates back to 1785; in Bath, to 1880.
 You can use resources in the History Room to learn about Bath’s Jewish community, or take a tour of the amazing online archive and museum at BathJewishHistory.org.
-There are many other resources available in Maine for the study of Jewish American history, which I will outline in a later post.
+There are many other resources available in Maine for the study of Jewish American history, which I will outline in Part 2 of this post.

 First, what are some topics in local Jewish history?

 • Social organizations